alanorozco/mono/README.md

 # `mono`

-Use the same font for code across different sites on Chrome.
+Use the same code font across different sites on Chrome.

 ## Usage